Who We Are

 How We Work

-We treat coordination as what it is: resource allocation under uncertainty.
-We formulate, we simulate, we validate against ground truth, then we build production systems.
+We treat coordination as what it is: decisions made under time pressure with incomplete information, across organizations that don't share systems.
+We formulate, we simulate, we validate against ground truth, then we build production software.

-The people who design the algorithms are the same people who write the software.
-No handoff nor translation layer.
+The people who design the methods are the same people who write the software.
+No handoff, no translation layer.

 The Name

-In mathematics, a coincident system is one where the constraints align exactly.
+In mathematics, a coincident system is one where every constraint is satisfied at once.
 The solution space isn't a single point or an empty set.
 Everything overlaps.

 See how we approach the problem.